Cheapest Car Insurance for High-Risk Drivers in 2025

 MONEYGEEK EXPERT TIP

-You typically need to have a clean driving record (no moving violations or at-fault accidents) for a minimum of three years to be eligible for a defensive driving course discount.
-Speak with your car insurer to find out their policy and whether completing this course may help you lower your premium.Mark Friedlander, Director, Corporate Communications, Insurance Information Institute
+You typically need to have a clean driving record (no moving violations or at-fault accidents) for at least three years to be eligible for a defensive driving course discount.
+Speak with your insurer to find out its policy and whether completing this course may help you lower your premium.Mark Friedlander, Director, Corporate Communications, Insurance Information Institute

 Compare Auto Insurance Rates